Android 14 Update

 October 1: The AV1 codec might be a requirement for every Android 14 device; suggest an Android Open Source Project listing.

 September 1: Google SVP of Platforms & Ecosystems Hiroshi Lockheimer, on his Twitter account, shared that Google is working on building satellite communication support for Android 14.
-So the next version of Android will bring direct satellite connectivity to smartphones.
+So, the next version of Android will bring direct satellite connectivity to smartphones.

-Android 14 Release Date
+Android 14 Release Date (Expected)

-Android 14 could be announced in May 2023 at Google I/O 2023.
+Android 14 was announced officially on May 10, 2023, at Google I/O 2023.
 Its Developer Preview build was released on February 8, 2023.
-The Beta Build will be released in April 2023.
+The first Beta Build was released on April 12, 2023, and the second beta was on May 10, 2023.
 The stable version of Android 14 will likely be released in August 2023.

 ANDROID 14 BUILDS RELEASE TIMELINE